Los Angeles Fire Department: USAR Task Force 1

 The Los Angeles Fire Department is the founding member of one of California's eight FEMA Urban Search and Rescue Task Forces.
 California Task Force 1 (CA-TF1) is available to respond to natural or man-made disasters around the country and world and assist with search and rescue, medical support, damage assessment and communications.

-Stations and apparatus
+Command structure

 The LAFD is divided into four operational Bureaus: Operations Central Bureau (OCB), Operations West Bureau (OWB), Operations South Bureau (OSB); formerly known as 'South Division', and Operations Valley Bureau (OVB); formerly known as 'North Division'.
 Each Bureau is commanded by a Deputy Chief, who holds the title of 'Bureau Commander'.
-Each Bureau also has an Assistant Chief serves as the 'Assistant Bureau Commander'.
-To replicate the former North and South Division, OCB and OVB also have three additional Assistant Chiefs who work 24-hour platoon duty.
-These Assistant Chiefs staff marked Dodge RAM SUVs and respond to major incidents - Command 22 for OCB and Command 42 of OVB.
+Each Bureau also has an Assistant Chief who serves as the 'Assistant Bureau Commander'.
+To replicate the former North and South Division, Operations Central Bureau (OCB) and Operations Valley Bureau (OVB) also have three additional Assistant Chiefs who work 24-hour platoon duty.
+These Assistant Chiefs staff marked Dodge RAM SUVs and respond to major incidents - Command 22 for Operations Central Bureau (OCB) and Command 42 of Operations Valley Bureau (OVB).